giantswarm/docs/src/content/basics/multiaz/index.md

 ## Further reading

 - [The Giant Swarm AWS Architecture](/basics/aws-architecture/) explains in more detail the setup of Giant Swarm on AWS.
+- [The Giant Swarm Azure Architecture](/basics/azure-architecture/) explains in more detail the setup of Giant Swarm on Azure.